Ater Majok: National team career

 Majok plays internationally for the Lebanon national team.
 He helped his country win gold at the 2022 Arab Basketball Championship in Dubai.

 Personal life

-Majok is the son of James Majok and Amer Jacob, and has three brothers, Kashual, Orokey and Jacob and two sisters, Agum and Awod.
+Majok is the son of James Majok and Amer Jacob, and has three brothers, Kachuol, Gurke,Jacob and Majok and two sisters, Agum and Awut.
 Majok's cousin, Majok Majok, played college basketball for two seasons at Midland College in the National Junior College Athletic Association (NJCAA) before transferring to Ball State University (NCAA) for his junior season.
 He holds Lebanese and Australian passports.